hoffentlichbaldhugoscoder/everyone-vs-hugo/README.md

 # everyone-vs-hugo

-A minecraft gamemode, where everyone is trying to kill an undernumbered, but overpowered team
+A minecraft gamemode, where everyone is trying to kill an outnumbered, but overpowered team